Matters — 2025

 May 14: Approved

-This matter addresses a resolution to support continued full funding of the Dallas Area Rapid Transit (DART) system at the current one-percent sales tax level.
-DART provides essential public transportation throughout the Dallas region, and this funding level is critical for maintaining and expanding regional transit service.
+A resolution sought to express the city's support for full funding of the Dallas Area Rapid Transit (DART) system at the current one-percent sales tax level.
+This funding level is critical for maintaining regional public transportation services.
+The measure was reviewed by the Transportation and Infrastructure Committee but has remained inactive without further action.

 Feb 26: Approved